Temple United FC: Kit Unveiling

 On August 31, Temple United rolled out a promotional video with the launch of the club's first ever full black and white playing kit.

 Texas Premier Soccer League

 In September 2015, Temple United joined seven other clubs from across the state to begin the league's third season.
-Houston Hurricanes FC, Austin Real Cuauhtemoc and Twin Cities FC all remained from the previous season.
-Other new clubs to the league were Austin Lonestrikers, Brownsville Bravos, San Antonio Generals and Dallas Clash.
+Houston Hurricanes FC, Austin Real Cuauhtemoc and Twin Cities FC all remained from the previous season, with the other new clubs in the Texas Premier Soccer League being Austin Lonestrikers, Brownsville Bravos, San Antonio Generals and Dallas Clash.

 The TPSL is sanctioned by US Club Soccer, an affiliate of the United States Soccer Federation (USSF) with the league being operated and managed solely by Brendan Keyes.
 Each team is owned and operated individually and are responsible for maintaining the league's minimum standards and for raising its own operating revenue.